New Korean Orthography: History

-In 1948, the New Korean Orthography was promulgated, along with the Standard Language Orthography Dictionary, which aimed to provide a unified guideline for the usage of the new script.
+In 1948, the New Korean Orthography was proposed, along with the Standard Language Orthography Dictionary, which aimed to provide a unified guideline for the usage of the new script.
 The Communist Party of Korea claimed that this New Orthography was the first in Korean history to represent the language of the proletariat.
 The only publications to use the New Korean Orthography were the linguistics journal Korean Language Research and the 1949 Korean Grammar.
 The language standardization efforts were interrupted by the Korean War and hampered by Kim Il Sung's disapproval of the new orthography.

+Ultimately, North Korea adopted the Korean Orthography in 1954 instead, which was significantly closer to the previous orthography in place, and did not include the radical letter reforms of the NKO.

-In March 1958, the new orthography's creator, Kim Tu Bong, was purged from the Party, and linguistics journals began publishing attacks on him and his system.
+In March 1958, the new orthography's creator, Kim Tu Bong, was purged from the party, and linguistics journals began publishing attacks on him and his system.
 From then on, proposals for script reform were restricted to the idea of writing Hangul horizontally, rather than in syllable blocks.
 Linguistic journals also continued to attack "foreignisms" from Chinese and English (e.g., pai pai/bai bai 바이 바이, "bye bye").
 In the 1960s, Kim Il Sung issued a directive that would bind all future language planning to Korean ethnic nationalism, saying that "people of the same racial make-up, the same culture, living in the same territory ... [have a] need for a nationalistic, pure standard".
 Thus, Pyongan dialect was chosen as the standard dialect for North Korean, purely for the reason that it was considered less "contaminated" by foreign cultures and capitalists.
 The legacy of the New Korean Orthography lies in North Korea's modern use of Hangul, which reflects morphology more than pronunciation as it does in the South.